Scott Jellen

 The Approach

-Scott Jellen is an independent researcher working at the intersection of interoperability, rights modeling, and digital infrastructure.
-He is the creator of the Universal Sports Graph (USG), a standards-grade protocol for sports rights and access.
-His ongoing research includes whitepapers, briefs, and RFC-style specifications that clarify incentives and provide structural models for modern systems.
+Scott Jellen is an independent researcher working at the intersection of protocol design, rights modeling, and interoperability.
+He is the creator of the Universal Sports Graph (USG), a standards-grade framework for sports rights and access, spanning RFC-style specifications and a versioned registry.
+His ongoing work includes whitepapers, briefs, and standards-oriented models that clarify incentives and modernize institutional systems.

 © 2025 Scott Jellen.
 All rights reserved.